Anne Marie Allen (UKCP registered)

 I am an experienced psychotherapist.
 I work with respect and sensitivity for the individual.
 It is always useful to meet for an initial consultation to discuss what is happening in your life and think about what you want to get out of your therapy.
 Work can be short term or can stretch into a much longer ongoing period.

 My approach is broadly relational which means that I am interested in a person’s way of relating to others as a way to understanding themselves.
 The interpersonal dynamic that takes place between myself and a client can be used to inform and deepen the work.

-As from January 2019, I will have a low-fee space available through the C.G.Jung Clinic for someone wishing to attend four times weekly analysis.
+I have a low-fee space available through the C.G.Jung Clinic for someone wishing to attend four times weekly analysis.
 Please contact me for further details.

 Training, qualifications & experience